1. Football streams

 SonyLIV

 Some broadcasters, which hold exclusive rights to the Bundesliga, require the consumer to sign a 12-month or 24-month contract to sign up, while others - especially streamers - can often be cancelled anytime, meaning a fan only needs to pay for the 10-month Bundesliga season and then cancel their membership during the summer off-season to save money.
+However, it sometimes works out cheaper to sign a one-year contract than pay monthly for 10 months and cancel.

 Here's what we found: